 In 2003 we moved away from London to live on a canal in Surrey.
 Over the next years I photographed my surroundings and their metamorphosis as they reflected in water.

-Most of my photographs from 2013 to 2016 were taken on solitary walks.
+Most of my photographs from 2014 to 2016 were taken on solitary walks.
 Restricting myself to the same route felt more like escaping into a thinking space.
 It seems this process acted as a catalyst for triggering memories connected to my life in former East Germany.
 Writing these down was the beginning of keeping notebooks.
-Here I collect thoughts about the past, my current photographs, poetry and artists.
+Here I collect thoughts about the past, my current photographs and observations.